stunnashadez/3220Project/README.md

 - An example excel sheet which represents the data block of a certain industry.

 - The UML diagrams which represent the use case, class, and sequence diagrams.

+- The UML diagrams which represent GRASP patterns.

 - The `pom.xml` file which is used for the java file as a dependency for accessing excel files.